IOCTL Codes

 IOCTL_FD_SET_SECTOR_OFFSET

-Description: Synchronise to a specific sector
+Description Synchronise to a specific sector.

-Input: FD_SECTOR_OFFSET_PARAMS
+Input FD_SECTOR_OFFSET_PARAMS

-When dealing with duplicate sector IDs, read/writes would normally apply to the next one the controller encountered.
+Notes When dealing with duplicate sector IDs, read/writes would normally apply to the next one the controller encountered.
 This function allows a specific sector offset to be given, to ensure the correct one is used.
 Use 0 to synchronise to the first sector, 1 to the second, etc.

 IOCTL_FD_SET_HEAD_SETTLE_TIME

-Description: Set the head settle time after seeks
+Description Set the head settle time after seeks.

-Sets a new head settle time, in milliseconds.
+Notes The input value is the new head settle time, in milliseconds.

 IOCTL_FD_SET_SHORT_WRITE

-Description: Set a write threshold before interrupting the controller
+Description Set a write threshold before interrupting the controller.

-Input: FD_SHORT_WRITE_PARAMS
+Input FD_SHORT_WRITE_PARAMS

 To support writing a number of copy-protection schemes, it's necessary to interrupt the controller part way through a write command.
 This function sets the number of bytes to write before interrupting the controller, and applies to all write and format commands.